sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 ***Initiation of Disciple.***

   Metallurgy is a science which was taught by S'iva (God) himself.
 It is to be given to an earnest disciple by the preceptor in accordance with the usual procedure.
-In an auspicious moment, when the moon is in conjunction with a benefic star, and when both the moon and the star are [strong](# "For a proper understanding of these, the reader is referred to Indian Astrology."), an earthen vessel full of water, and containing gold, gems, and fruits, is to be placed in front of the Rasalingam,and covered with a piece of cloth.
+In an auspicious moment, when the moon is in conjunction with a benefic star, and when both the moon and the star are strong[^10], an earthen vessel full of water, and containing gold, gems, and fruits, is to be placed in front of the Rasalingam,and covered with a piece of cloth.
 The image is then to be worshipped in the usual way with sandal paste, flowers, fried paddy, incense, and offerings of rice, fruits, sweets &c.
 After the worship is over, a sacrificial fire is to be made in a triangular hole, called Joni Kunda, characterised by good features, where offerings are to be duly given of oil, clarified butter, rice boiled in milk and mixed with sugar, flowers in general, and lotuses in particular, respectively, uttering all the while the Aghora and Rasankus'i mantras.
 This being done, the disciple is to be called to attend.

+[^10]: "For a proper understanding of these, the reader is referred to Indian Astrology."

 **अथ कालिनी स्त्री।**